Aswin-AR5055/MiniGDrive/README.md

 - **Password Security**: Passwords are hashed securely before being stored in the database using Werkzeug.
 - **Session Management**: Session tokens ensure users stay logged in securely for up to 7 days.
 - **Important:** For your safety, **do not use your real personal email address or password** when registering on this site.
 Use a secondary or disposable email, and a unique password that you do not use elsewhere.

 ---

+## License

+This project is licensed under the [MIT License](LICENSE).

+Feel free to use, modify, and distribute this project — just keep the license file and give proper credit.
+Built for the community, with ❤️ by [Aswin Raj](https://github.com/Aswin-AR5055).

+---